Shaded by Robin Michaelson

 "So I've heard," my young underwriter replied, and she went back to her desk.

-It was about five years ago that Joe, for reasons more philosophical, if not paranoid, than practical, endeavored to make his household, once and for all, wholly free of debt.
+It was about five years ago when Joe, for reasons more philosophical, if not paranoid, than practical, endeavored to make his household, once and for all, wholly free of debt.
 He liquefied inherited assets to pay for their cars and to settle Marie's lingering student loan, and paid off and closed each of their dozen or so credit card accounts.
-Their only remaining obligation in fact was their mortgage, which to end Joe and Marie had for five years been making all kinds of sacrificesof their lifestyles, their IRA's, vacations.
+Their only remaining obligation in fact was their mortgage, which to end Joe and Marie had for five years been making all kinds of sacrifices—of their lifestyles, their IRA's, vacations.
 Joe is not a typical miser.
 He holds that with debtlessness comes a higher order of freedom.
 Higher in the transcendent sense.

 I disagree with Joe about almost everything.
 He is a Democrat and I, a Republican.
 He likes Bach.
 I prefer Mozart.
-I had for years believed that Joe and I were still friends primarily because our friendship was never formally dissolved.
+I had for years believed Joe and I were still friends primarily because our friendship was never formally dissolved.
 I think we believed, when it began, that our friendship was the friendship to end all friendships.
-Perhaps it was; I can't say that I've been as tight with another man as I once was with Joe.
-Maybe it's because of that that I could not bring myself to believe it when, in college, I started to feel the heart of Joe's and my alliance fade.
+Perhaps it was; I can't say I've been as tight with another man as I once was with Joe.
+Maybe it's because of that, that I could not bring myself to believe it when, in college, I started to feel the heart of Joe's and my alliance fade.
 And since I myself could not accept that change, of course I could hardly rouse the courage to confess it to Joe.
 How does one say such a thing?
-How does a man tell another man that he no longer cares so much for his happiness?
+How does a man tell another man he no longer cares so much for his happiness?

 I never learned how, and neither did Joe, and for that reason my friendship to Joe hardened, over time, into one which was both ostensibly central to my life and yet made mostly of gestures.
 For example, I served, when he married Marie, as Joe's best man.
 There was no one in that church who knew Joe better.
 But there was also no one who was less like him.

 Marie mostly kept to herself how unhappy she was in her and Joe's marriage; I think she confided only in me.
 She didn't mind so much the imposed frugality, but, as she put it, Joe's and her souls were distant.
 He didn't know her.
 She was lonely.
 I pondered Marie's file looking for some other explanation, though knowing I wouldn't find it.
-It would take time to believe that Marie was, in effect, stealing from her husband their one meaningful asset.
+It would take time to believe Marie was, in effect, stealing from her husband their one meaningful asset.

-It was a few minutes before five, when my underwriters were cleaning off their desks and getting ready to leave, when I realized with a moan that I had forgotten to call Sarah.
+It was a few minutes before five, when my underwriters were cleaning off their desks and getting ready to leave, when I realized with a moan I had forgotten to call Sarah.
 Embarrassingly, I moaned out loud.
 Some people standing outside my door turned to look.
 I made, ridiculously, like I had coughed, and put a Kleenex to my mouth.